 At night, my phone is on vibrate and if i’m woken by a message or call, it’s no big deal… in this specific instance, i knew i’d be getting a call that wasn’t important but it would be ridiculously early (long story).
 So i wanted to set an alarm as normal but not be interrupted by this call.

 I could have just switched off vibrate but i also wanted to conserve power because i’d left my phone charger at the other side of my bedroom.
-So i wanted to set and alarm and switch the phone off.
+So i wanted to set an alarm and switch the phone off.

 A quick google told me i couldn’t do that.
 Off means ‘off’.
 No exceptions.
 Initially, i thought that was pretty stupid given the fact most people only use their phone as a clock and alarm clock when abroad… plus they’re looking to save power when abroad too because their charging schedule is messed up.